-As you’d expect, the two trends illustrated above contain a high degree of overlap given five of the eight key trials are run over a distance of 3.5 miles or further.
+You will have no doubt figured out already that the two trends illustrated above contain a high degree of overlap, given five of the eight key trials are run over a distance of more than 3.5 miles.
 But let’s overlay the two trends to see what statistical advantage that provides.

 |Long Career Place 3.5 miles+ / Top 5 Finish in Key Trial||Runners||Finishers||Placed (1-5)||Win|